tqtezos/assets.tqtezos.com/docs/setup/1-tezos-client.md

 $ brew install tezos-client
 ```

-`tezos-packaging` provides prebuilt brew bottles for some of the macOS versions
+`tezos-packaging` also provides prebuilt brew bottles for some macOS versions.
-(Mojave and Catalina at the moment).

 ### Linux (64-bit)